Recruitment: UN Advocacy Internship (Summer 2019)

 - Ability to work under pressure and meet deadlines.

-- Strong computer skills (Microsoft Office, Outlook and internet).
+- Strong computer skills (Microsoft Office and internet).

-- Interest and knowledge of issues relating to racial discrimination, i.e. minority rights, indigenous rights, multiple forms of discriminations, discrimination based on work and descent.
+- Interest and knowledge of issues relating to racial discrimination, i.e. minority rights, indigenous rights, human rights of migrants, multiple and intersecting forms of discrimination, discrimination based on work and descent.

 - Knowledge of French or Spanish.